 Acting US ambassador to Britain praises London mayor after Trump's criticisms

-The U.S. ambassador the United Kingdom praises the mayor of London Sunday for his response to the terror attacks over the weekend after President Trump slammed him over “political correctness.”
+The U.S. ambassador the United Kingdom praised the mayor of London Sunday for his response to the weekend terror attacks after President Trump slammed him over “political correctness.”

 Lewis Lukens praised the “extraordinary” response from law enforcement and emergency services after a trio of assailants killed seven people and injured nearly 50 others in twin attacks Saturday night.
 He added praise for Mayor Sadiq Khan.